alex48014/Java-Projects/README-NOW.txt

 # Java-Projects
-A collection of all my Java projects
+A collection of some of my Java projects

 However: